Welcome! I'm so glad you’re here.

 THE ART OF FEELING AT HOME - Guided Practices

 • Find a quiet space where you won’t be disturbed.
-Ensure you have a notebook or journal and a pen/pencil.
+You might consider to have a notebook or journal and a pen/pencil.
 If you choose to paint, have your painting supplies ready.
-Consider lighting a candle or playing soft background music to create a calming atmosphere. https://soundcloud.com/user-151827539/rytvshzvkoqa?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing&si=6baf1d1ea2...
+Consider lighting a candle or playing soft background music to create a calming atmosphere.

 Read more